-- FFN caregivers in eastern Colorado will have the skills, confidence, and resources to engage children in their care with early literacy materials and activities daily.
+- FFN caregivers in Colorado will have the skills, confidence and resources to engage the children in their care with early literacy materials and activities daily.

 - CSL will develop state-level infrastructure for early literacy support to FFN caregivers and the children in their care.

-- Children under six in southeast Colorado will be exposed to language and literacy-rich experiences in informal childcare settings and at the library.
+- Children under six throughout the state will be exposed to language and literacy-rich experiences in informal childcare settings and at the library.